 - ICR: 25 years

 Any remaining balance is forgiven at the end of your repayment period.
 Whether you have any balance left to forgive will depend on the size of your loan and your monthly payments.

-Payments and interest on federal student loans are suspended through Jan.
-31, 2022 due to the coronavirus pandemic.
+Payments and interest on federal student loans have been suspended until Aug.
+31, 2022, due to the coronavirus pandemic.
 This time period will still count as part of your 20 or 25 years of mandatory payments to earn forgiveness.
 Any forgiven student loan debt will be tax-free through the end of 2025.

 - Submit an application for an income-driven plan through StudentAid.gov or directly with your loan servicer.

 - Provide required information, including your family size and marital status, which is used to determine your eligibility for an income-driven plan and to calculate your monthly payments.

 - Make the mandated monthly payments for the required number of years.

 - Recertify your eligibility and income each year, even if nothing has changed.

 The PAYE plan is specifically designed for new borrowers.
 You can’t have had an outstanding Direct or Federal Family Education Loan when you received a new loan after Oct.
 1, 2007.
 You must also have received a Direct Loan disbursement after Oct.
 1, 2011.

 What Can Disqualify My Loan for Forgiveness?

 You must recertify your eligibility and income every year when you're on an income-driven plan.
 The consequences for not doing so vary per plan.
 You’ll be removed and placed on an alternative plan if you’re on the REPAYE plan.
 Your monthly payment will increase to the amount you would owe under a standard 10-year repayment plan if you’re on the PAYE, IBR, or ICR plans.

 Failure to recertify also means that any unpaid interest will be added to your loan balance.
 This process is called capitalization.
 You’ll pay interest on this new higher principal going forward, increasing the total cost of your loan over time.